Smart Supply Chains Start with Smart Maintenance

 An expert manufacturing perspective from Hitachi and Microsoft.Download the Whitepaper

-If there’s one good thing to be said about the COVID-19 pandemic, it’s that it exposed major vulnerabilities in the global supply chain.
-Though that might not seem like a win when taken at face value, it’s important to remember that you can’t fix something unless you know it’s broken.
-To that end, COVID-19 has enabled suppliers, manufacturers, retailers, shippers, and carriers alike to identify and resolve long-standing issues and create a stronger supply chain for the future.
+From the COVID-19 pandemic to geopolitical events to natural disasters, recent events have exposed major vulnerabilities in the global supply chain.
+Though these may seem like dark storm clouds, there’s actually a silver lining: Ongoing supply chain volatility has motivated suppliers, manufacturers, retailers, shippers, and carriers alike to identify and resolve long-standing issues and create a stronger supply chain for the future.

-In a recent podcast interview, Aksut also stated that the pandemic has shed new light on the importance of remote monitoring and diagnostics, leading to an uptick in manufacturers using industrial internet of things (IIoT) and telemetry to engage in proactive maintenance and make more informed decisions.
+In a podcast interview, Aksut also stated that the events leading up to 2022 have shed new light on the importance of remote monitoring and diagnostics, leading to an uptick in manufacturers using industrial internet of things (IIoT) and telemetry to engage in proactive maintenance and make more informed decisions.

 Smart maintenance provides manufacturers with a unique opportunity to optimize maintenance management, increase supply chain resiliency, and better navigate unexpected disruptions.